⚡ End of Year Sale! 10% OFF all paid plans. Use code PG10JAN. Explore Plans

 Build Paid Membership Site Using PayPal registration

-The above image shows the registration page of the paid group where we see the payment method shows PayPal.
-Once the user submits this form, he/she will be automatically redirected to the PayPal Payment page.
-Where, after entering their card number and other details, the money will be directly transferred to the email ID, with which the site admin has created the PayPal account.
+The image above shows the registration page for the paid group, displaying PayPal as the payment method.
+Once the user submits the form, they will be automatically redirected to the PayPal Payment page.
+After entering their card details, the payment will be sent directly to the admin’s PayPal account.

 Build Paid Membership Site Using PayPal frontend